mikecornflake/uBee512Launcher/README.md

   + Closing in on decent selection of icons.
   + Now displaying validator results using HTML
   + Integrate "disks.alias" updates into Disk Explorer (add disk to new/existing Alias).
 Also added new Disk Alias dialog
++ Add Display options (position relative to launcher, monitor, opengl/sdl)
 + Settings and Debug now saved in local user config directory (%LOCALAPPDATA%\uBee512Launcher or ~/.config/uBee512Launcher) - resolves issues on macOS
- + Signficant testing under macOS/Cocoa.
-Bugger - Cocoa framework not fully implemented in LCL, so some workarounds for known issues with TComboBox and TListView
- + Minor testing under Ubuntu/GTK2.
-Same lack of full feature for TListView as Cocoa, so workaround there also worked here.
- + Most dev work & testing done on Windows 11.

 ## Notes on implementation
 + Only allows bootable DSKs to be loaded in A: (only checks DSKs for bootability)